dataarts/tailbone/README.md

 ### Large Files:

     GET /api/files/create
-      This must be called prior to uploading a file.
-It returns an object with an "upload_url" URL where you can POST files to.
+      Call prior to uploading files.
+Returns an object with an "upload_url" property.
+POST files there.

     GET /api/files/
       List all blob info objects.
 This can only be accessed by administrators.